stefan-niedermann/nextcloud-deck/FAQ.md

 1. We have a rapid development cycle - bugs which have been reported weeks ago might no longer relevant
 2. We are loosing the context of a report or a question over the time.
 We have many things to care about and digging into an issue deep and then relying on an response which is not coming is a waste of our limited free time

+## Why don't you make an option for…?

+We prefer good defaults over providing an option for each edge case.
+Our resources are quite limited, so we have to consider introducing new options very carefully.

+1. A feature is implemented quickly, but who will maintain it for the next 5 years?
+2. Each option increases the test matrix exponentially and leads to huge efforts to test every combination
+3. Each option increases the possible constellations, making it hard to track down issues
+4. Each option increases the visual noise for people who will *not* use the options
+5. Each option increases the maintenance efforts, making it harder over the time to work on actual features
+6. Each option introduces new side effects, which might lead to undiscovered bugs or break existing features
+7. The Android app aims to mirror feature parity with the corresponding server app

 ## Why don't you make an iOS app?